GarrettOHara/graduate-intro-operating-systems-notes/lecture_P2L2/notes.md

 *A single threaded process is represented by its address space.
 All of the data encapsulated in the PCB: stack pointer, program counter, code, data, files, reregisters, stack, heap, etc.*

-A threads represent multiple independent exeecution contexts.
+A threads represent multiple independent execution contexts.
 They are apart of the same **virtual address space** so they share:
 - Virtual to physical address mappings
 - Code
 - Data